TheoTian/TinyDownloader/README.md

 ## Support
 Any problem?

-Contact me for help.
+Welcome to contact me for help.

 ## License
 Tinker is under the BSD license.
-See the [LICENSE](./LICENSE) file for details.
+See the [LICENSE](https://raw.githubusercontent.com/TheoTian/TinyDownloader/dev/LICENSE) file for details.

 ## Preview
 ### Normal & MultiThread